intel/systemc-compiler/README.md

 ## Introduction

-Intel&reg; Compiler for SystemC* (ICSC) translates synthesizable SystemC design into equivalent SystemVerilog code.
+The SystemC Compiler (ICSC) translates synthesizable SystemC design into equivalent SystemVerilog code.

-ICSC checks a SystemC design for common coding mistakes and generates human-readable SystemVerilog code.
+The SystemC compiler checks a SystemC design for common coding mistakes and generates human-readable SystemVerilog code.
 The tool supports SystemC synthesizable subset in method and thread processes, and arbitrary C++ code in module constructors.
-ICSC is based on Clang/LLVM 18.1.8 and includes SystemC 3.0.0.
+ICSC is based on Clang/LLVM 18.1.8, supports C++ 11/14/17/20 standards and includes SystemC 3.0.1.

 See more information at [Intel Compiler for SystemC wiki](https://github.com/intel/systemc-compiler/wiki).

 ## Single Source Library

-Single Source library consists of communication channels including Target/Initiator, FIFO, Pipe, Buffer, Register and others.
+The Single Source library consists of communication channels including Target/Initiator, FIFO, Pipe, Buffer, Register and others.
 The channels have functional interfaces similar to TLM 1.0.

 There are [Single Source training slides](https://github.com/intel/systemc-compiler/blob/main/doc/papers/single_source_training.pdf).